 - waterfront properties (port lands) formerly used for industrial or commercial activities”

 Peritus provides a full range of environmental services relating to brownfield investigation and redevelopment.
 Our team of professionals includes scientists and engineers who have extensive experience with a variety of environmental solutions.
 Each brownfield property is unique and Peritus provides a solution that is tailored to the site and requirements of the client.
+If you have any questions about your brownfield property; feel free to contact us and we are more then happy to help.

 Investigation of brownfield sites includes the identification of areas of potential contamination and subsurface work required to assess possible impacts to the soil and/or groundwater.
 Peritus provides recommendations to manage soil and/or groundwater impacts through remediation or a risk assessment.